-Minor Cuts: Clean the wound, remove foreign material.
-Band-Aids are available.
-(Two Band-Aid rule: If you bleed through one Band-Aid, another should be applied over the first Band-Aid.
-If you bleed through two Band-Aids in a few minutes, you will be escorted to Health Services).
-Additionally, if there is any possibility of broken glass in a cut, you will be escorted to the Wellness Center.
+Minor Cuts: Band-Aids are available.
+If you bleed through one Band-Aid, another should be applied over the first.
+If you bleed through two Band-Aids in a few minutes, or if there is any possibility of broken glass in a cut, you will be escorted to the Wellness Center.